antonrh/anydi/docs/usage.md

 This will scan for `provider` only within the `app.providers` module.

-With PyxDI's application scan feature, you can keep your code organized and easily manage your dependencies.
+With `PyxDI`'s application scan feature, you can keep your code organized and easily manage your dependencies.

 ## Testing